-The Turmalina Mine processed 101,000 ore tonnes in Q4 2022, which was in line with Q4 2021.
-The mine has seen an increase in the ratio of development tonnes as the C orebodies require more secondary development than was experienced in the A orebody.
+The Turmalina Mine processed 108,000 ore tonnes in Q1 2023, which represents an increase of 26% compared to Q1 2022.
 Current development rates in the C orebody structure are adequate to sustain production.
 Development is being completed by both Jaguar crews and the mining contractor Toniolo Busnello ("TBSA").